 "Future developments in liquid-based cytology are poised to further transform cancer care, with an aim towards real-time diagnostics and personalized medicine."

 Looking ahead, the future of LBC holds even more promise.
 Innovations may include portable devices for point-of-care diagnostics, allowing for immediate sample collection and analysis outside of traditional laboratory settings.
 This could drastically reduce the time between screening and diagnosis, enabling quicker initiation of treatment.
-Additionally, advancements in biomarker identification could lead to more targeted and effective cancer therapies, tailored to the individual's specific tumor profile.
+Additionally, advancements in biomarker identification could lead to more targeted and effective cancer therapies, tailored to the individual's specific tumour profile.

 The potential for liquid-based cytology to integrate with other technologies, such as next-generation sequencing, could also usher in a new era of precision oncology.
 By leveraging these technologies, clinicians could gain a deeper understanding of the genetic underpinnings of a patient's cancer, guiding more personalized and effective treatment plans.